juxt/astro-website/src/pages/careers/graduate-talent.md

 ## The Role

-We are about to embark on an exciting greenfield project with a tier one investment bank, We are about to embark on a huge growth drive as we expand our client base, with several new projects kicking off this year.
+We are about to embark on a huge growth drive as we expand our client base, with several new projects kicking off this year.
 We want you to be part of this exciting journey, playing a pivotal part in facilitating the resourcing of these strategic projects across our organisation.
 You will help us to grow